 - Profile preferences: country, currency, language, reading goals, favourite genres, preferred book format, and privacy settings

-- Reading data: books added, page counts, ratings, reviews, quotes, journal entries, reading sessions, streaks, and milestones
+- Reading data: books added, page counts, ratings, reviews, quotes, journal entries, reading sessions, streaks, milestones, spice ratings, and trope tags

 - Family data: children’s names, ages or birthdays (optional), and their reading history.
 This data is entered by the parent or guardian and is stored under the parent’s account.
 Only the information necessary to provide the Family Shelf reading tracking feature is collected.
 See Section 10 for details.

-- Social data: friends list, activity feed interactions, likes, comments, and book recommendations you send or receive
+- Social data: friends list, activity feed interactions, likes, comments, buddy read progress, buddy read notes and reflections, and book recommendations you send or receive

 - Subscription tracking: reading service subscriptions you choose to manually log (e.g. Audible, Kindle Unlimited).
 We store this information in your account for your reference only — we do not process payments for or connect to these third-party services